yaydede/toolbox/YA_TextBook.md

 ## F 0.000000 0.000000 0.000000 0.000000 0.000000 2.724853 …
 ## … 19 more rows and 19 more columns
 ```

-After edge selection, `GGMnetworkStats()` can be utilized to get summary statistics of the resulting graph topology:
+The steps are explained in their paper.
+After edge selections, `GGMnetworkStats()` can be utilized to get summary statistics of the resulting graph topology:

 ```r